mimiyin/sense-me-move-me/README.md

    2. Form
    3. Space

-Assignments will consist of 1-2 small studies exploring each topic that culminate in a final project and showing.
+Assignments will consist of a series small studies exploring each topic.
+The class will culminate in a final project and showing.

 Because course topics are organized around movement concepts, technical topics will be introduced and built upon week to week.
 - What do cameras see?
 RGB v.
 IR